Open-CMSIS-Pack/devtools/tools/toolbox/docs/installation.md

 > **Note:**
 >
-> `cmsis-toolbox.sh` is provided for legacy reasons, but may be depreciated in future versions.
+> `cmsis-toolbox.sh` is provided for legacy reasons, but may be deprecated in future versions.

 ## Configuration